 This is particularly important if growers have more than one NGR number.
 A mismatch of NGR information could delay payment.
 Growers can update their details with NGR by calling 1800 556 630.
 For further information about the National Grower Register visit ngr.com.au

 Growers who deliver to a share farm NGR card at harvest need to market the grain together.

 To market or warehouse the grain separately, it has to be transferred to an individual 100% card (based on the share card split).
 Contact the Viterra Service Centre if you wish to transfer grain between NGR cards.

 To efficiently run the drive over hoppers, we ask that drivers have their chains on tailgates set at a 100mm gap.

-Our employees are there to direct and guide drivers to ensure everything is done in a safe and efficient way.
-This helps to create an efficient flow through our sites.
+Our employees on site are there to direct and guide drivers to ensure everything is performed in a safe and efficient way.
+This helps ensure we can maximise the number of trucks moving around the site.

-The ports terminals are managed to facilitate shipping requirements to meet peak demands and maximise the efficiency of the storage and handling network, for the benefit of growers, exporters and the industry.
+The port terminals are managed to facilitate shipping requirements to meet peak demands and maximise the efficiency of the storage and handling network, for the benefit of growers, exporters and the industry.

-Growers within the local delivery zone for each port will be able to deliver grain, in line with the available segregations.
+Growers within the local delivery zone for Inner Harbour and Port Lincoln will be able to deliver all other commodities in line with available segregations.

 Growers (other than growers delivering pulses to Inner Harbour) outside the local delivery zone may be able to deliver when certain commodities are required for shipping.
 Growers will receive alerts regarding commodities required at ports if they are registered for app notifications or SMS alerts.